jandriambolisoa/PRINS/core/python/prins-py/README.md

-# PREMIER Python module
+# Prins API Python module

-The module is available as the `prems` folder.
+The module is available as the `prins` folder.

-## pGui Python sub module
+## prins
-Contains PREMIER base classes for the graphic user interfaces.
+Contains the heart of the pipeline.
-Elements of this module inherits from PySide2 modules.
+Where the normalized paths are coded and generated.